Golden hamster: As pets

 Golden hamsters are popular as house pets due to their docile, inquisitive nature, cuteness, and small size.
 However, these animals have some special requirements that must be met for them to be healthy.
 Although some people think of them as a pet for young children, the American Society for the Prevention of Cruelty to Animals recommends hamsters as pets only for people over age 6 and the child should be supervised by an adult.
 Cages should be a suitable size, safe, comfortable, and interesting.
 If a hamster is constantly chewing or climbing on the bars of its cage, then it needs more stimulation or a larger enclosure.
 The recommended size for a hamster cage is 1 m2, of continuous floor space or larger.
 These can be made by cutting and connecting large plastic storage bins, or by using a large glass aquarium.
 Appropriately sized wooden enclosures can be made, or bought online.
 The majority of hamster cages sold in pet stores do not meet these size requirements.
 Hamster Society Singapore (HHS) recommends a minimum of 4000 cm2 for Syrian hamsters, while Tierärztliche Vereinigung für Tierschutz (TVT) recommends giving them as much space as you can and at minimum 100 cm × 50 cm × 50 cm (L × W × H) which is 5000 cm2.

-Syrian hamster burrowed in his bedding.

 A hamster wheel is a common type of environmental enrichment, and it is important that hamsters have a wheel in their cage.
 TVT recommends wheels should be at least 30 cm for Syrian hamsters, since smaller diameters lead to permanent spinal curvatures, especially in young animals.
 They also recommend a solid running surface because rungs or mesh can cause injury, or bumblefoot.
 A hamster should be able to run on its wheel without arching its back.
 A hamster that has to run with an arched back can have back pain and spine problems.
 A variety of toys and cardboard tubes and boxes can help to provide enrichment, as they are energetic and need space to exercise.

 Most hamsters in American and British pet stores are Syrian hamsters.
 Originally, Syrian hamsters occurred in just one color – the natural wild agouti – but they have since developed a variety of color and pattern mutations, including cream, white, blonde, cinnamon, tortoiseshell, black, three different shades of gray, dominant spot, banded, and dilute.
 Selective breeding has also produced a variety of coat types such as long-haired, satin, and rex.